2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 https://planb.network/tutorials/exchange/peer-to-peer/hodlhodl-d7344cd5-6b18-40f5-8e78-2574a93a3879

 For Lightning Network-based solutions, try [RoboSats](https://learn.robosats.com/) and [LNP2PBot](https://lnp2pbot.com/).
 RoboSats is accessible via a website and is relatively simple to use.
-LNP2PBot is more atypical, as it works via an exchange system on the Telegram messaging application.
+LNP2PBot is more atypical, as it operates through an exchange system within the Telegram messaging application.

 -> See our RoboSats tutorial.